hylowaker/Phyloward/README.md

 ## Import as Python package
-It is also possible to run the pipeline programmatically.
-Simply load the package with import statement in your Python code.
+It is also possible to import the package and run the pipeline in your Python code.

-Below is the example code to extract core genes from single genome file.
+An example code to extract core genes from single genome file is shown below.
 ```python
 from phyloward import extractor